Azorlogh/gang/README.md

 Toy crate for geometric algebra geared towards game development.

-It allows creating typed N-dimensional VGAs (Clifford algebras with signature Cl(N, 0, 0)) using macros.
+It allows creating strongly typed N-dimensional VGAs (Clifford algebras with signature Cl(N, 0, 0)) using macros.
+(In practice, this only works for low-dimensional GAs due the combinatorial explosion of types & operations)

 It is barely started, most operations are unimplemented.
 The code is also ugly.